ChameleonCloud/docs/source/technical/swift.rst

 Introduction
 ____________

 Chameleon provides an object store service through the OpenStack Swift interface.
 It is intended to be used for storing and retrieving data used during experiments, such as input files needed for your applications, or results produced by your experiments.
-The object store can be accessed from CHI@TACC and CHI@UC using the CLI.
+The object store can be accessed from `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_ using the CLI.
 In addition, the object store CLI is installed on all Appliances supported by Chameleon.

 Availability
 ____________

-You can access the Object Store from instances running on CHI@TACC, CHI@UC and KVM@TACC by using your CHI@TACC OpenStack RC file (UC users will see more latency impact since the Object Store is located at TACC).
+You can access the Object Store from instances running on `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_, `CHI@UC <https://chi.uc.chameleoncloud.org>`_ and `KVM@TACC <https://openstack.tacc.chameleoncloud.org>`_ by using your `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ OpenStack RC file (UC users will see more latency impact since the Object Store is located at TACC).
 To make it easier for you to use the Object Store client, we installed it in all appliances supported by Chameleon.
-Additionally, you can also access the Object Store from the CHI@TACC web interface under the Object Store panel.
+Additionally, you can also access the Object Store from the `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ web interface under the Object Store panel.

 Objects and Containers
 ______________________